 It is most important to be within strict time constraints to allow the presentation to fit within the allotted time period.
 The session chairperson will ensure that these time limits are strictly observed.
-Each paper has an estimated time slot up to 25 minutes for presentation including questions and answers.
+Each paper has an estimated time slot of up to 25 minutes for presentation including questions and answers.

-If an author is not sufficiently fluent in English to present his paper, paper can be presented in his/her native language getting support from colleagues for summarizing translation.
+If an author is not sufficiently fluent in English to present his paper, the paper can be presented in his/her native language getting support from colleagues for summarizing translation.

 INSTRUCTIONS for ORAL PRESENTATIONS